 She gave mom the recipe before mom moved back to Sarajevo.
 Since then, these crescents are a regular rotation at our holiday table.

-While we were doing the regular Manhattan tourist-y things, her mom kept on walking behind the group, and turning around frequently.
-Later that night in the hotel, for the first and only time I heard her say anything direct about it all.
+While we were doing the regular Manhattan tourist-y things, the mom kept on walking behind the group, turning around frequently.
+Later that night, at the hotel, for the first and only time, I heard her say anything direct about it all.
 “I keep walking and looking to see where she is to make sure she crosses the street safely.”

-I never understood her until that moment.
-And I never really understood her until several years later, when I couldn’t fall asleep because I was listening to someone’s breath to make sure they were still alive.
+I started to understand her in that moment.
+But I fully understood her only several years later, when I couldn’t fall asleep because I was listening to someone’s breathing to make sure they were still alive.